Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: Introduction

-In this work, we incorporate RL and, more specifically, the Proximal Policy Optimization algorithm (PPO) \cite{schulman2017proximal} to guide the search for optimal ZX-diagrams.
-We define a reward function that reflects the quality of the circuit optimization and explore the space of possible transformations using the ZX-calculus rules.
+Quantum computation is a promising paradigm that exploits the principles of quantum mechanics to perform tasks that are intractable for classical computers.
+However, current quantum devices face significant challenges, such as the presence of noise and decoherence in the physical systems that implement quantum circuits \cite{Preskill_2018}.
+These challenges limit the scalability and the reliability of quantum computation, and pose a major obstacle for achieving quantum advantage over classical computation.
+Therefore, it is essential to design and optimize quantum circuits in a way that minimizes the number of gates and the resources required, while preserving the functionality and the fidelity of the computation \cite{Nash_2020}.\\ One of the common approaches for optimizing quantum circuits is to apply algebraic identities to perform gate permutations and gate cancellations in the original circuit \cite{PhysRevA.70.052328, PhysRevA.88.052307}.
+Using reinforcement learning (RL) \cite{Sutton1998} in combination with this approach is currently being explored with promising results \cite{fösel2021quantum, li2023quarl}.
+However, in the previous context, the action space for the RL agent grows quickly, as there are several types of gate identities that need to be identified and each of those may involve multiple gates.
+This makes it harder for reinforcement learning agents to explore and exploit the optimal actions, as they have to deal with a large and diverse set of possible gate permutations and cancellations. \\ To overcome these limitations, we instead use ZX-Calculus \cite{Coecke_2011}, a graphical language to reason about quantum computation, as our framework for quantum circuit optimization.
+Using ZX-Calculus for quantum circuit optimization has the advantage of requiring a smaller and simpler action space, as there are fewer types of rules that can be applied to ZX-diagrams.
+ZX rules describe graphical ways to operate between its basic elements, spiders and wires, while preserving the semantics of the computation.
+Moreover, any ZX-Calculus rule can be described with at most two of these spiders. \\ In this work, we incorporate RL and, more specifically, the Proximal Policy Optimization algorithm (PPO) \cite{schulman2017proximal} to guide the optimization of quantum circuits through the ZX formalism.
+We define a reward function that reflects the quality of the circuit optimization and explore the space of possible transformations using the ZX-Calculus rules.
 This paper is the result of our previous exploratory work \cite{gomez2023masters}, where a similar approach was applied to optimize quantum circuits with Clifford gates, which are a subset of quantum gates that can be efficiently simulated on classical computers \cite{Gottesman_1998, gottesman1998heisenberg}.
-In \cite{gomez2023masters}, convolutional neural networks were used to learn the ZX-calculus rewrite rules, and the method was shown to improve the existing ZX-calculus based optimization algorithms implemented in the PyZX \cite{PyZX} package for small circuits.
-However, some limitations concerning the use of convolutional neural networks were identified, such as the difficulty of handling variable-sized inputs and outputs, heavily limiting the scalability of the approach.
-In this work, we improve the approach by using graph neural networks \cite{Wu_2021} instead of convolutional neural networks, as they are more suitable for representing and manipulating graphical structures such as ZX-diagrams.
+In \cite{gomez2023masters}, convolutional neural networks were used to learn the ZX-Calculus rewrite rules, and the method was shown to improve the existing ZX-Calculus based optimization algorithms implemented in the PyZX \cite{PyZX} package for small circuits.
+However, some limitations concerning the use of convolutional neural networks were identified, such as the difficulty in handling inputs and outputs of variable sizes, which severely limits the scalability of the approach.
+In this work, we improve the approach by using graph neural networks \cite{Wu_2021} instead of convolutional neural networks, as they are better suited to capture the features of large-dimensional graph-like structures such as ZX-diagrams.
+We also target the optimization of Clifford+T circuits, which allow for universal computation. \\ The rest of the article is structured as follows: Section \ref{sec:level2} covers the state of the art of circuit optimization with ZX-Calculus.
+Section \ref{sec:level3} presents the specifics of our ZX-RL optimization method.
+Section \ref{sec:level4} reports the results of applying our method to random non-Clifford circuits and evaluates them against other ZX-based and Gate-based algorithms. {Section \ref{sec:level5} reports the results of extending our approach to structured quantum circuits for relevant applications.
+Finally, Section \ref{sec:level6} summarizes the conclusions and potential future work.